-In Burunga sub-county Kiruhura district, socio-economic status of the students have a direct relation with their excellence at school for example, the low socio-economic status have a negative impact on students academic excellence unlike the counter parts.
+In Bungokho Mbale, socio-economic status of the students has a direct relation with their excellence at school for example, the low socio-economic status have a negative impact on students' academic excellence unlike the counter parts.

 So such low economic social status facing most students include, poverty, Natural calamity insecurity, cattle rustling etc. so among the causes of this may include: Poverty and low levels of employment, famine and other catastrophes, cattle rustling, death of parents or siblings, child abuse and neglect.